094459/blog-mwaa-variables/README.md

 ### How to use this repository

-These scripts and DAGs are used in the blog post Working with parameters and variables in your Amazon Managed Workflows for Apache Airflow environment.
+These scripts and DAGs are used in the blog post, [Working with parameters and variables in Amazon Managed Workflows for Apache Airflow](https://aws-oss.beachgeek.co.uk/ru)

+As part of that blog post, you will learn how to work with variables and parameters in MWAA, and I used a MWAA environment setup using AWS CDK.
+You will find that in the cdk folder of this repository.

 **MWAA CDK**